Valuations and the Hopf Monoid of Generalized Permutahedra: Acknowledgments

 \section{Acknowledgments}

-We thank Marcelo Aguiar, Jos\'e Bastidas, Carolina Benedetti, Alex Fink, Vic Reiner, Felipe Rinc\'on, Raman Sanyal, and Mariel Supina for very helpful conversations on this topic.
+We thank Marcelo Aguiar, Jos\'e Bastidas, Carolina Benedetti, Chris Eur, Alex Fink, Nick Proudfoot, Vic Reiner, Felipe Rinc\'on, Raman Sanyal, and Mariel Supina for very helpful conversations on this topic.
 Part of this work was carried out while FA was on sabbatical at the Universidad de Los Andes in Bogot\'a.
-He is very thankful to the Simons Foundation and San Francisco State University for funding this visit, and to Los Andes for providing a wonderful setting to work on this project.
+He is very thankful to the Simons Foundation and San Francisco State University for funding this visit, and to Los Andes and the caf\'es of Bogot\'a for providing a wonderful setting to work on this project.